Why do I need a Vulnerability Assessment and Remediation Plan?

 Did you know that the EU General Data Protection Regulation (GDPR) poses some very strict rules on why businesses can collect user data, how it must be treated, and rigid guidelines on how it must be stored and disposed of?
 A comprehensive vulnerability assessment can help you determine which regulations and guidelines you are responsible for becoming and maintaining compliance with.
 Depending on your industry, business processes and region or country, regulations ranging from the Health Insurance Portability and Accountability Act of 1996 (HIPAA), to the National Institute of Standards and Technology (NIST) Frameworks (800-53, 171 etc.), the Health Information Trust Alliance (HITRUST), and China’s recent cybersecurity law (2017).

-Speaking of clients, a vulnerability assessment can help identify third party vulnerabilities from client and vendor interfaces.
+Speaking of clients, a security vulnerability assessment can help identify third party vulnerabilities from client and vendor interfaces.
 An assessment helps not only finding the internal vulnerabilities, but the external ones as well.We know that you most likely completed a Strengths-Weaknesses-Opportunities-Threats (SWOT) analysis for your small business.
 This is a bit more specific and in-depth, and can help you stay updated and safe.

 “Did you know that a vulnerability may be found in any of the people, processes, and technology that make up your information systems?”